noahbjohnson/DS420/README.md

-# DS420
+# DS420 Final Project
-Final Project for DS420 at Luther College
+Completed by Noah B Johnson and Tristan Schaffer at Luther College